slhck/ffmpeg-normalize/README.md

 ## Description

-Please read this section for a high level introduction.
+Please read this section for a high-level introduction.

 **What does the program do?**

-The program takes one or more input files and, by default, writes them to a folder called `normalized`, using an `.mkv` container.
+The program takes one or more input files and, by default, writes them to a folder called `normalized`, using a `.mkv` container.
 All audio streams will be normalized so that they have the same (perceived) volume.

 **How do I specify the input?**